nattuggla/flash-sugar/XML Based/README.markdown

-# ActionScript 3 Sugar 0.5.5
+# ActionScript 3 Sugar 0.6.0
-> Updated 3/29/2009
+> Updated 4/27/2009

 ## Description

 An Espresso Sugar for ActionScript 3 development:

 * Syntax Highlighting, Code Completion for many of the classes and reserved words
-* Itemizers with custom icons (FamFamFam)
 * Includes classes from the packages: flash, fl, adobe and air
 * Compilation using Flex 3 SDK, Flash CS3/CS4
-* Espresso is not somewhat aware of MXML files.
+* Support for Flash and Flex stynaxes

+## NEW!

+* Documentation window added.
+Actions -> AS3 -> Documentation or cmd + shift + d
+* Fixed compilation support.
+Actions -> AS3 -> Build or cmd + enter
+* Now You can choose the compiler you want to use after the compiler window launches.

 ## Instructions

+### Installing Sugar

+* From Source
+** Download source, compile with XCode, start Espresso.
+* RCompiled Version
+** Download, double click, start Espresso.

+### Configuring Compilers

 * Extract Flex 3 SDK to /Developer/SDKs/ as flex_sdk_3
 * Support for CS3 and CS4 built in VIA flashcommand by Mike Chambers (Modified to work with CS4)

-> Note: for now you can change the location for the flex sdk by opening:
-> ActionScript3.sugar/File Actions/Actions.xml and modifying < compiler-location >

-## NEW!
+## Useage

-* If you select a *.as file in the project panel (not in workspace) and hit cmd + enter it will compile with MXMLC.
+* While editing an *.as hit cmd + enter or Action -> AS3 -> Build from the menu to build the file.
-* If you have Flash CS4 installed and you have a *.fla file with the same name as the .*as file, it will instead be compiled with Flash SCS4
+* If you have Flash CS3 / CS4 installed and you have a *.fla file with the same name as the .*as file, it will instead be compiled with Flash SCS4
-** (i.e.) Main.as + Main.fla = Flash CS4 compile with build command.
+** (i.e.) Main.as + Main.fla = Flash CS3 / CS4 compile with build command.
 Main.as alone = MXMLC compile.
-* Rewriting the syntax to conform to the Sugar standards
-* Build button added to ActionScript3 Build window

 ## Bugs / Issues!!

-* Placeholder theme may conflict with other themes.
-* Sometimes clicking on on the build button does not start the compiler.
-Simply close the window and launch a new one.
 * Still buggy so use at your own risk!
-* CMD + Enter shortcut only works if you select the file in the Project List NOT! the Workspace List.
 * Itemizers get confused when multiple curly-brackets are used, usually when creating objects.

-## Whats in the works

-* Better compilation support
-> There needs to be a settings window for configuring the SDK, and other things related to the sugar

-* Fixing a lot of the bugs with the syntax
-* Smarter completion
-> For example you only get completions based on on what you import.
-If you never import an air or fl package
-> then you never see any of those completions in the list.

-* MXML (getting closer)
-> Going the be heavily based off of the XML+HTML Sugar with completion for AS3 within the MXML.

 ## Other Info